Wednesday, 2 October 2024

 The film opens with a chamber performance of the opening sequence from one of Vivaldi’s most famous and beloved works, the Gloria in D Major, RV 589, conducted by the elderly Kapellmeister Romeo, essentially a charlatan with a mostly tenuous grasp of music and composition (played well in a stern, but appropriately indifferent manner by Elio Germano).

-Scored for a typical Baroque orchestra of the day - a Concertino (a small group of soloists) and Ripieno (a larger number of players in an accompanying role), with a large massed adult choir, this version sees only about 20 young girls, of varying talent on strings and a choir of just six girls, performing in the chapel of the Sant’Ignazio Institute in Venice where they live.
+Originally scored for Baroque chamber orchestra, oboe, harpsichord, organ, a large massed adult choir and four operatic soloists - soprano, alto, tenor and bass, this version sees about 15 young girls, of varying talent on strings and a choir of just six girls, performing in the chapel of the Sant’Ignazio Institute in Venice where they live.

 Even so, it is a creditable amateur performance and hints that there may be a great deal more of Vivaldi’s music, particularly some of the 600 concerti Grossi (which of course includes The Four Seasons, part of a larger set of 12 pieces in the same style - The Contest Between Harmony and Invention).

-Alas, this is not to be, save for a short excerpt in the middle of the film of a professional recording, as underscore, of his Concerti Grossi in A minor, probably played by I Musici.
+Alas, this is not to be, save for a short excerpt in the middle of the film of a professional recording, as underscore, of his Concerto Grosso in A minor, probably played by I Musici.

 A still from Gloria!
 Five of the girls central to the plot: Lucia (Carlotta Gamba), Prudenza (Sara Mafodda),